fallen-icarus/cardano-swaps/README.md

 At a high level, the `Swap` redeemer uses the swap input's output reference and datum to find the corresponding swap output.
 The checks are essentially:
-1) Does this output have the beacon from the input?
+1) Does this output have the trading pair beacon from the input?
 2) If "Yes" to (1), is this output locked at the address where the input comes from?
 3) If "Yes" to (2), does this output have the proper datum for the corresponding output?
 4) If "Yes", this is the corresponding output.

 It then compares the value of that output to the input to determine the swap's asset flux.
-Since the validator first checks for the beacon, each execution is dedicated for a specific trading pair.
+Since the validator first checks for the trading pair beacon, each execution is dedicated for a specific trading pair.
 Any other outputs are ignored in this specific execution.
 This logic works because a script is executed once for every UTxO spent from the address.
 If input 1 is for beacon XYZ and input 2 is for beacon ABC, the first execution can be dedicated to beacon XYZ and the second execution can be dedicated to ABC.
 The net transaction will only succeed if all executions succeed.
 This behavior allows cheaply composing swaps of different trading pairs that are located at the same address.
+In other words, the design is taking advantage of the redundant executions.

 At a low-level, for a swap execution to be successfull, all of the following must be true:

 1. The input must contain the beacon for that trading pair - the required beacon is gotten from the datum for that UTxO.
 If the beacon is present, that means the datum can be trusted.
 2. There must be an output to this address with the proper value and inline `SwapDatum`:
-    - must contain exactly 1 of the proper beacon.
+    - Must contain exactly the same value as the input except for the ask asset, offer asset, and ADA.
-    - all fields the same as the input datum except the `prevInput` field must be `Just(input_ref)` where `input_ref` is the corresponding input's output reference.
+    - All fields in the datum must be the same as the input datum except the `prevInput` field must be `Just(input_ref)` where `input_ref` is the corresponding input's output reference.
 3. Offered asset taken * price <= asked asset given.
 4. Only the offered asset can leave and only the ask asset can be deposited.
 ADA can always be deposited in case the minUTxOValue increased.